meditatingdragon/meditatingdragon/README.md

 If you're looking for a reliable developer, [reach out](https://www.rachelcheuk.com/contact)!

+### Current Bootstrapped Projects:

+* [Eonzah](https://eonzah.com) - Run interactive giveaway games, such as scratchcards and mix-and-match
+  - For entrepreneurs and small businesses, built for brick-and-mortar businesses to better engage customers remotely

-### Current (Open Source) Projects:
+### Current (Open Source) Projects (on hold):

 * [Blokii](www.blokii.com) - Developer focused tools for writing
   - Blokii Editor (made for markdown/git repos)
   - Blokii CLI (generates git templates for markdown content, catered to developer needs, such as code documentation, technical whitepapers and ebooks).

 ### Snapshot
-- 🌱 I’m currently learning realtime/streaming visualizations with web sockets and how to create command line generators.
+- 🌱 I’m currently learning cross-platform mobile app development (looking at Capacitor and Flutter).
-- 💬 Ask me about martial arts.
+- 💬 Ask me about martial arts or rock climbing.
 - 📫 How to reach me:
   * [Twitter](twitter.com/@rachel_cheuk)
   * [LinkedIn](linkedin.com/in/rachelcheuk)
   * [Dev.to](https://dev.to/rachel_cheuk)

-### Let's Collaborate:
-- I'm in the process of open-sourcing the code for the Blokii ecosystem.
-Always looking for contributors.
-Please reach out if this project interests you!